 |Biologically based practices |

 |Diet, dietary supplements, herbs |

 |Guided imagery, hypnosis, meditation, stress management, biofeedback, social support |

 |Ayurveda, traditional Chinese medicine, homeopathy |

-For a number of reasons, ongoing tension exists between some aspects of integrative ...
+For a number of reasons, ongoing tension exists between some aspects of integrative medicine ...